deep-18/Build-A-High-Availability-System-Design-Assessment/README.md

-# Assessment---Deployment
-Build A High Availability System Design with Hot and Standby
+# Build A High Availability System Design with Hot and Standby